eqqn/eqqn.github.io/_posts/2019-06-21-HIP_wargame.md

 #### Outro
 Although I only solved the 3 most popular (read easy) challenges, I had exciting time learning about graphQL, introspection, running my own playground server, retrieving schemas and trying different approaches I found online.
 I spent a lot of time trying "RootMyNeighbour" seeing if i can execute CVE-2018-1111 (because the only traffic I could sniff as a server was DHCP  requests, but I was misdirected, and french locale keyboard on a VM is worse than stepping on a lego) I hope to be able to learn from others' writeups on MeetMyDoctor #2 & #3.

+Edit July 1st:
+P.S.: Mr Swissky also has posted relevant payloads regarding to graphql injection, you can find them here https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/GraphQL%20Injection  .
+I was looking at his PayloadAllTheThings for a different assignment, but noticed those are indeed solutions to the MeetMyDoctor 2&3.
+Big respect to keeping this treasure of a repo updated!